ai-update/chatgpt-4-prompts/README.md

 # ChatGPT-4 Prompts

-🤖 A collection of prompts for the *paid version* of ChatGPT:
+🤖 A collection of *selfmade* prompts for the *paid version* of ChatGPT:

 🌐 http://openai.com/product/gpt-4

-The prompts are designed to automate the process of generating high-quality responses from ChatGPT; making it easier to acces the full potential of the A.I. model.
+All prompts are made by:

 🌐 https://casvanvliet.substack.com